G4Q95/AutoShortsWebApp/docs/test-update-efficiency.md

 ### Short-Term (Next Week)

-1. **Refactor existing tests** to use new domain-specific helpers
+1. **Refine existing tests** with domain-specific helpers
-   - Start with `audio-generation.spec.ts` (partially done)
-   - Move to `scene-operations.spec.ts` next
-   - Then update `project-management.spec.ts`
+   - ✅ Fix audio-generation.spec.ts and simplified-workflow.spec.ts
-   - Update remaining test files last
+   - ⬜ Review and enhance remaining test files

-2. **Fix any TypeScript errors** in helper files
-   - Ensure proper type annotations
-   - Resolve remaining naming conflicts
-   - Add JSDoc comments for better IDE integration
+   - ⬜ Add more comprehensive test comments and documentation

-3. **Create simple documentation** for test helper system
+2. **Complete documentation** for test helper system
-   - Create README in the utils directory
+   - ✅ Create README in the utils directory
-   - Add examples of how to use each helper
+   - ⬜ Add more examples of how to use each helper
-   - Document naming conventions and usage patterns
+   - ⬜ Further document naming conventions and usage patterns

+3. **Address any remaining test flakiness**
+   - ⬜ Monitor test stability across multiple runs
+   - ⬜ Identify and fix any remaining intermittent failures
+   - ⬜ Add more resilient verification steps

 ### Medium-Term (Next Month)